sider/sider-docs/docs/getting-started/code-quality.md

 ## Inspections

 The `Inspections` tab visualizes the code quality of your entire repository.
 The charts on this tab show several code quality metrics versus how often code is changing (Churn).
-Plotted points on individual chart indicates files and metrics.
+Plotted points on individual chart indicate files and metrics.
 The points are limited to the highest 30 of churn values.

 - Churn: how many times and how much size a file has been changed in the specified period of time (90 days)

 ![Inspections tab](../assets/code-quality/inspections-tab.jpg)

-You can click a point to see its file name and metrics values on the indication area above the charts.
+You can click any point to see its file name and metrics values on the indication area above the charts.

 - Complexity: the total complexity in the file.
 - Duplicates: code duplicates in the file.
 The chart shows the duplication ratio(sum of duplicated line / LOC).